johnduffymsc/PHAS0100Assignment2/README.md

 Gnuplot scripts are used to produce the PNG images.
 The images can be easily viewed from the command line using the Eye of GNOME (eog) command, or a similar image viewer.
 Details on how to install Gnuplot and eog, and how to use the provided Gnuplot scripts, are also provided below.

-## Differences from Coursework Specification
+## Differences from Coursework Instructions

 ### Use of sfmTypes instead of sfmBasicTypes

 During early development an issue with sfmBasicTypes (provided with the suggested coursework template) was identified.
-Specifically, because all of the methods of sfmBasicTypes use reference parameters, it was not possible to chain operations together, or use compound statements, using on the provided vec2d, pos2d and dir2d types.
+Specifically, because all of the methods of sfmBasicTypes use reference parameters, it was not possible to chain operations together, or use compound statements, using the provided vec2d, pos2d and dir2d types.
 This issue was susequently rectified, but in the meantime I decided to implement my own functionality as sfmTypes.

 sfmTypes provides two classes, Pos2d and Vec2d.
 Pos2d is used for 2D positions defined by x and y values.
 Vec2d is used for all 2D vector quantities (e.g. velocity, accelleration, direction) defined by x and y lengths.